Jugalll11/TypingTest/README.md

 no Backspace is allowed and after 60 seconds, it will calculate your accuracy, and based on that your words per minute given that average word is of 5 characters

-This is a test readme
+this is a java project